Legendary9029/Expense-Tracker/README.md

 - **Edit/Delete Expenses**: Modify or remove existing entries.

 ### **New Features**
+- **MongoDB Integration**: Replaced SQLite with MongoDB for scalable storage.
+- **Personalized Expenses**: Each user has their own expense data.
+- **Daily Expenses Visualization**: Added a chart to visualize daily spending.
 - **Recurring Expenses**: Set up recurring expenses (e.g., rent, subscriptions).
 - **Income Tracking**: Track income sources and calculate savings.
 - **Expense Splitting**: Split an expense with friends or family.